Christian Schmidt: High Representative for Bosnia and Herzegovina (2021–present)

 In January 2021, the German government nominated Schmidt to be the new High Representative for Bosnia and Herzegovina.
-On 27 May 2021, Austrian diplomat Valentin Inzko resigned from his office of the High Representative, setting Schmidt to become the new High Representative on 1 August 2021.
-On 1 August, he officially became the new High Representative, succeeding Inzko.
-Russia had opposed Schmidt's appointment and refuses to recognise his authority.
+On 27 May 2021, Austrian diplomat Valentin Inzko resigned from his office of the High Representative.
+On 1 August, he was officially appointed by the Peace Implementation Council as the new High Representative, succeeding Inzko.

 In November 2021, Schmidt gave his first report to the United Nations secretary-general, warning that Bosnia and Herzegovina was in imminent danger of breaking apart with a possible return to conflict, and warned that if this happened, international military presence should be reviewed.

 Schmidt imposed changes to Bosnia and Herzegovina's electoral law after voting hours ended for the 2022 general election.
 The changes prominently included an expansion of the Federal House of Peoples from 56 to 80 members, changes in the election process for the house as well as changes in the election process for the president and vice presidents of the Federation of Bosnia and Herzegovina.
 An earlier draft of election law changes that leaked in July was met with protests in the capital Sarajevo.
 The draft was also criticised by Bisera Turković, the Foreign Minister of Bosnia and Herzegovina and the Iranian embassy, claiming it "consolidates the ethnic divisions".
 The changes received support from the United States and the United Kingdom embassies.